 additional time will pass before commercial

-entirely dependent on the success of the TRACE DAO
+entirely dependent on the success of the TRACE

 cooperative in building and promoting the WELL